 - VRAM: 128 MB and support for Pixel Shader 3.0

 - DirectX version: DirectX 9.0c compatible

-An easy choice is the Acer Aspire E 15, which is only $349 and comes outfitted with an Intel Core i3-8130U processor, an Intel UHD 620 GPU, 6GB of RAM and a 1TB HDD.
-It has enough power to get you above 30 frames per second on The Sims 4, and on top of that, you'll benefit from its wide range of ports and long battery life (8:48).
-However,, you will have to settle for a dull 15.6-inch display and a rather bulky design.
+An easy choice is the 15.6-inch Acer Aspire E 15, which comes outfitted with an Intel Core i3-8130U processor, Intel UHD 620 GPU, 6GB of RAM and a 1TB HDD.
+(For a few more bucks, you can opt for a zippier Core i5 CPU and more powerful Nvidia GeForce MX150 GPU.)
+This is enough power to get you above 30 frames per second on The Sims 4, and on top of that, you'll benefit from a wide range of ports and long battery life (8:48).

 A solid alternative is the Huawei MateBook D 14-inch (AMD).
-For $629, you get a 2.0-GHz AMD Ryzen 5 2500U processor, 8GB of RAM, a 256GB SSD and an AMD Radeon Vega 8 Mobile GPU.
-It has a little more kick than the Aspire E 15, and it features a full aluminum chassis in a slimmer, 14-inch build.
+For less than $700, you get a 2.0-GHz AMD Ryzen 5 2500U processor, 8GB of RAM, a 256GB SSD and an AMD Radeon Vega 8 Mobile GPU.
+It has a little more kick than the Aspire E 15, and it features a full aluminum chassis in a slimmer 14-inch build.
 It also has a tactile keyboard and an even longer battery life (9:16).
-Unfortunately, it has a dull display like the Aspire E 15's.

-If you're looking for a more-premium machine, the MSI PS42 8RB Prestige ($1,299) is a solid choice, as it's packed with an Intel Core i7-8550U CPU, 16GB of RAM, a 512GB SSD and an Nvidia GeForce MX150 GPU.
-Along with its 0.6-inch, slim design and wide variety of ports, it has a vivid 14-inch panel that beats the screens from the Aspire and MateBook, but its battery life (6:22) isn't anywhere near as long as what you get from those machines.
+If you're looking for a more premium machine, the MSI PS42 8RB Prestige ($1,299) is a solid choice, as it's packed with an Intel Core i7-8550U CPU, 16GB of RAM, a 512GB SSD and an Nvidia GeForce MX150 GPU.
+Featuring a slim 0.6-inch design and a wide variety of ports, it has a vivid 14-inch panel that beats the screens from the Aspire and MateBook, but its battery life (6:22) isn't anywhere near as long as what you get from those machines.